-OACC builds vibrant communities through Asian and Pacific Islander American (APIA) arts and culture programs that foster intergenerational and cross-cultural dialogue, cultural identity, collaborations, and social justice.
+OACC builds vibrant communities through Asian and Pacific Islander arts and cultural programs that foster intergenerational and cross-cultural dialogue and understanding, collaboration, and social justice.

 - OACC believes that the arts and cultural heritage are essential to building and sustaining vibrant, healthy communities.

 - OACC believes that the arts can be a powerful vehicle for positive social impact and change.